Noah Arbit

-Noah Jeremy Arbit (born September 21, 1995) is an American politician who has served as a member of the Michigan House of Representatives since 2023.
-A member of the Democratic Party, Arbit represents Michigan's 20th House District, anchored in West Bloomfield Township, alongside Keego Harbor, Orchard Lake, Sylvan Lake, and portions of Commerce and Bloomfield townships.
-First elected in the November 2022 general election, Arbit is the youngest LGBTQ+ person ever elected to serve in the Michigan Legislature.
+Noah Jeremy Arbit (born September 21, 1995) is an American politician serving as a member of the Michigan House of Representatives since 2023, representing the 20th district.
+He is a member of the Democratic Party.

 Early life and education

 Noah Arbit was born on September 21, 1995, alongside his fraternal twin brother, to parents Edie and Steve Arbit.
 Arbit was raised with his two brothers in West Bloomfield Township, and attended Bloomfield Hills Schools, including Lone Pine Elementary School, West Hills Middle School, and Andover High School, before completing high school at the Frankel Jewish Academy in 2013.

-In 2018, Arbit graduated from Wayne State University with a Bachelor’s Degree in Comparative politics and Jewish studies.
-His undergraduate thesis, entitled “International Law and the Israeli Embassy and AMIA Bombings in Buenos Aires: Iranian Terrorism, Argentine Corruption, and the Birth of an International Cold Case”, was published by the Pennsylvania Undergraduate Law Review in Spring 2018.
+In 2018, Arbit graduated from Wayne State University with a Bachelor's degree in Comparative politics and Jewish studies.

 Political career

 In 2016, Arbit took a semester off college to work for Hillary Clinton’s 2016 presidential campaign, leading the campaign’s organizing efforts in West Bloomfield, Commerce, and Milford townships in central-west Oakland County.
-He has cited Clinton’s loss in the 2016 election as a major turning point in his career, compelling him to shift focus from foreign affairs to local and state politics.
+He has cited Clinton's loss in the 2016 election as a major turning point in his career, compelling him to shift focus from foreign affairs to local and state politics.

 Following his graduation, Arbit worked as a staffer for Gretchen Whitmer’s 2018 gubernatorial campaign in Oakland County, and later, as a fundraiser for the Michigan House Democrats.

-Following the 2018 terrorist shooting at the Tree of Life synagogue in Pittsburgh, and a perceived rise in antisemitism nationally, Arbit founded the Michigan Democratic Jewish Caucus, stating its mission to “elevate Jewish voices in the Michigan Democratic Party, combat antisemitism and extremism, and advocate for progressive policies to build a better, stronger, fairer Michigan.”
+Following the 2018 terrorist shooting at the Tree of Life synagogue in Pittsburgh, and a perceived rise in antisemitism nationally, Arbit founded the Michigan Democratic Jewish Caucus.
 As chair of the Michigan Democratic Jewish Caucus, Arbit was outspoken about the need to combat antisemitism in politics, and the importance of Jews running for office in Michigan.
-He was named to the Detroit Jewish News’ annual “36 Under 36” list in 2020 and 2022.
+He was named to the Detroit Jewish News' annual "36 Under 36" list in 2020 and 2022.

 In January 2021, Arbit was appointed Director of Communications for the Oakland County Prosecutor’s Office, serving under Prosecutor Karen McDonald.
 He organized the Office’s first-ever Racial Justice Advisory Council, as well as its first ever Pride celebration.

+As Michigan approached a possible government shutdown in 2025, Arbit left Michigan during legislative sessions mid-September 2025 to attend the 50 States One Israel conference.
+Arbit has attributed criticism of Gaza genocide to antisemitism and introduced legislation to more strongly prosecute anti-IDF graffiti as a hate crime amid pro-Palestinian protests in Michigan.